 Add some sweetness: This recipe does not have any added sugar, but if you want a bit of sweetness, consider adding a small amount of coconut palm sugar or brown sugar.

 Do I have to use frozen vegetables for this recipe?

 You can also use fresh unfrozen vegetables for this recipe.
 Choose from vegetables such as baby corn, red pepper, white onion, zucchini, carrots, bean sprouts etc. If you use fresh vegetables, you’ll just need to account for the extra time it will take to fry the vegetables before you add the shrimp.

-How do I add more flavour to this Thai green curry?
+How do I add more flavor to this curry?

-To add more flavour to this recipe, consider doubling the amount of Thai green curry paste, or upping the salt content to 1 tablespoon for the whole recipe.
+To add more flavor to this recipe, consider doubling the amount of Thai green curry paste.

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

 You might also like: